An Uncertainty-Aware Generalization Framework for Cardiovascular Image Segmentation: Related Work

 Standard segmentation methods often rely on basic loss functions like Cross-Entropy loss, which struggle to effectively manage class imbalance or capture the finer details necessary for accurate segmentation.
 Recent research highlights the need to optimize for flatter minima in the loss landscape to enhance model generalization.
-Caldarola \textit{et al.}~\cite{caldarola2022} demonstrated that such optimization improves model robustness and generalization, especially when dealing with noisy or ambiguous data, which is essential for reliable cardiovascular segmentation across diverse clinical scenarios.
+Caldarola \textit{et al.}~\cite{caldarola2022} demonstrated that such optimization improves the robustness and generalization of the model, especially when dealing with noisy or ambiguous data, which is essential for reliable cardiovascular segmentation in diverse clinical scenarios.